-Grant applications were reviewed and evaluated by the Snowmobile Trails Advisory Committee (SnowTRAC), a statewide citizen advisory committee appointed by Alaska State Parks Director Gary Morrison to promote safe snowmobiling and development of better facilities for snowmobile use statewide.
-These grants were made possible by snowmobile registration fees paid to the state by snowmobile owners.
-Continuation of this grant program is dependent upon an annual appropriation by the legislature of snowmobile fees collected the previous year.
+Grant applications were reviewed and evaluated by the Snowmachine Trails Advisory Committee (SnowTRAC), a statewide citizen advisory committee appointed by Alaska State Parks Director Gary Morrison to promote safe snowmobiling and development of better facilities for Snowmachine use statewide.
+These grants were made possible by Snowmachine registration fees paid to the state by Snowmachine owners.
+Continuation of this grant program is dependent upon an annual appropriation by the legislature of Snowmachine fees collected the previous year.

 NORTH AMERICAN OUTDOOR INSTITUTE has been awarded $15,000 for Be Snow Smart.
 The North American Outdoor Institute will conduct captivating safety presentations for junior and high school students (grads 7-12) designed to actively engage young people in an interactive manner that will help them learn and retain valuable, life saving information about the potential hazards of avalanches and outdoor travel.
 Funding through this grant will enable free presentations to snow machine clubs, shops, organizations and schools.